Reference Plugin Tour

 - Go module file.
 What goes in

 go.modand why.
-Especially for Go beginners. - Native sidecar entrypoint.
+Especially for Go beginners. - Native entrypoint or linked source.
 The

 - Beginner annotations.
 Sidebars that explain Go-specific constructs (